 Origin story and Family

 Loki has been described in many Poetic Edda poems as the “blood brother” of Odin, or in some cases, the brother of Thor.
 For this reason, he is often associated with the Aesir gods – a group of warrior and ruler gods who at one point in time fought against the Vanirs (deities of agriculture, fertility and commerce).

 Loki’s origin actually traces to the Jötunns – a race of giants and malicious mythical beings that were often the sworn enemies of the Aesirs and the Vanirs.

 Who were the children of Loki?

-According to another Prose Edda, Loki gave birth to the horse Sleipnir after mating with the stallion Svaðilfari.
+According to another poem in the Prose Edda, Loki gave birth to the horse Sleipnir after mating with the stallion Svaðilfari.

-In addition to Fenrir, Loki fathered the Midgard serpent Jörmungandr, and the fearsome being Hel (ruler of the realm of the dead).
-Those three children of Loki were fated to cause havoc to the Aesir gods, ushering in Ragnarök.
-For example, Jörmungandr is slated to kill Thor during the apocalypse while the wolf Fenrir is destined to swallow Odin.
+In addition to Fenrir, Loki fathered the Midgard serpent Jörmungandr, and the fearsome being Hel, ruler of the realm of the dead (Underworld).
+Those three children of Loki are fated to cause havoc to the Aesir gods, ushering in Ragnarök.
+For example, Jörmungandr is slated to kill Thor during the apocalypse while the wolf Fenrir is destined to swallow Odin, the all-father god.

-His gravest misdeed was when he murdered Baldr – the son of the goddess Frigg.
+Loki’s gravest misdeed was when he murdered Baldr (Baldur) – the son of the goddess Frigg and Odin.
 It is unclear whether Loki committed this act out of sheer malevolence or envy.